hpu-geoem/bsem3dfwd/README.md

 For details about the options file, please refer to the [Options file](/docs/options.md).

+## Author

+BSEM3DFWD is developed by Ce Qin, Henan Polytechnic University, China.

 ## License

 BSEM3DFWD is distributed under the MIT License.
+Please refer to the [LICENSE](/LICENSE) file for more details.

 ## Contributing